-away from securing their They've been saying the fifth straight losing season same thing for decades in and eighth in nine years af-Detroit.
-The Lions haven't ter a 37-21 loss to the Chargers.
+away from securing their They've been saying the fifth straight losing season gers.
 The biggest question five of six and aren't going in New York will be coach anywhere.
 Joe Judge's job security after only two seasons.

-everything in this program Carr said. reflects on me," Judge said. that.
+everything in this program Carr said. reflects on me," Judge said.
+"I will never shy away from ing on behalf of many playthat.
 I do not make any excuses and I do not hide were blown out. from that either.
 I am not a finger pointer.
-I am not AP pro football writers an excuse maker and I am Dennis Waszak and Mark "It hasn't exactly ma- never trying to deflect any- Long contributed to this there is a lot of things that
+I am not AP pro football writers an excuse maker and I am Dennis Waszak and Mark "It hasn't exactly ma- never trying to deflect any- Long contributed to this but at the same time it's pected it to have, the expe-not discouraging by any rience of winning games," there is a lot of things that there is a lot of things that sense of the imagination said Meyer, a three-time I see week after week with national champion at Flor- our players and where we ida and Ohio State who has are going that I am encour-